awaiswill/DGA-taxonmy-with-DL-and-AF/README.md

-### DGA Detection with DL Optimising Activation Functions
+### DGA Detection with DL Optimisation with Activation Functions

 This work is associated with work on Domain Generating Algorithm (DGA) malware detection.
 DGA detection is based on deep learning hybrid model of CNN, LSTM and Attention models.